 Continually tweaking your on-page SEO helps increase your ranking when done properly and with the searcher in mind.
 Don’t neglect small tweaks that can add up to big impacts.

 There are vital tags that make up the taxonomy of the page and others that aren’t vital.
 However, when done correctly you can end up with a stellar snippet that will put you ahead of competitors.
-You should be striving to include keywords in all your header tags, but placed them naturally.
+You should be striving to include keywords in all your header tags, but place them naturally.

 Do you want to learn more about implementing the most effective SEO strategy for your business?
 We should talk.
 All good SEO starts with a solid understanding of what a customer wants, their pain points, and what will answer their query.
 So, our team works with you and your team to determine the keywords and positioning that will help your business boost rankings and revenue.